BogdanSorlea/ThermoMash/README.md

 ThermoMash
 ==========

-Implementation of a distributed application for monitoring sensors, especially thermometers.
+Implementation of a distributed application for monitoring temperature sensors (faked sensors).